ArnabPushilal/ArnabPushilal.github.io/_portfolio/portfolio-3.md

 My goal was to create a web app where you could upload an image with your face in it.
 And the app should return a predicted age.

+# Code

+All the code and required information to run can be found at this [link](https://github.com/ArnabPushilal/whatsyourage)

 ## Stack Used